keyboard_arrow_up

 Other Common Seal Types

-Balanced Seals: Seals that are designed to reduce the effects of hydraulic pressure in the seal compartment.
+Balanced Seals: Seals designed to reduce the effect of hydraulic pressure within the seal cavity and improve overall sealing stability.

-Bellow Seals: Use a formed or welded bellows to supply a secondary sealing and spring loading.
+Bellow Seals: Use a formed or welded bellows to provide secondary sealing and spring loading in specialized applications.

-Bidirectional Pressure Seals: Uniformly seal in response to pressure from both directions.
-Bidirectional pressure seals are also known as "double balanced seals" or "reversible balanced seals."
+Bidirectional Pressure Seals: Seal evenly in response to pressure from both directions.
+They are also known as double balanced or reversible balanced seals.

 Hydraulic Seals Applications

-Hydraulic and pneumatic systems, which rely on the repeated motion of rotating or reciprocating shafts and cylinders, depend heavily on the proper use of seals.
-These seals are critical in components such as rams, presses, mixers, braking systems, valves, conveyors, cleanrooms, and testing equipment.
-Among all these, hydraulic cylinders are where seals are most frequently found.
-These cylinders use pressurized fluids—typically water or oil—to power heavy machinery, and seals within them serve multiple roles.
-Located in the piston, cylinder head, or rod shaft, these seals prevent fluid from crossing the piston or escaping past the rod-head interface, and they stop fluid from leaking out of the cylinder altogether.
-In addition, seals help provide lubrication and reduce friction between moving metal components.
-Rod wipers and wear rings act as complementary sealing elements, blocking contaminants from entering the system when the rod retracts.
+Hydraulic and pneumatic systems rely on the repeated movement of rotating or reciprocating shafts and cylinders, so seal performance has a direct effect on uptime.
+These seals are widely used in components such as rams, presses, mixers, braking systems, valves, conveyors, cleanrooms, and test equipment.
+Hydraulic cylinders are one of the most common sealing environments.
+They use pressurized water or oil to move heavy loads, and seals located at the piston, cylinder head, and rod interface keep fluid from bypassing the piston or escaping the housing.
+Seals also help manage lubrication and friction between moving metal parts, while rod wipers and wear rings support contamination exclusion when the rod retracts.

 Agriculture

-Common in hydraulic systems used in tractors, harvesters, and other farm equipment.
+Agriculture Common in hydraulic systems for tractors, harvesters, sprayers, balers, and other farm equipment that works in dusty outdoor conditions.

 Aerospace